opnfv/functest/docs/testing/user/configguide/intro.rst

  +                                           +       +        +       +       +
               SUT = System Under Test

-Note connectivity to management network is not needed for most of the testcases.
-But it may be needed for some specific snaps tests.

 All the libraries and dependencies needed by all of the Functest tools are pre-installed into the Docker images.
 This allows running Functest on any platform.